 If you’re an autocratic or authoritarian parent, you have two tools—either reward or punishment,” Schafer says.
 “So it’s either, ‘If you go to sleep and you don’t bug me and stay in your room without coming into our bed you can have extra time on the iPad,’ a classic bribe.
 Or it’s punishment—you lose your iPad time this weekend, or if you come out of your room I’m going to spank you.
 These are both opposite sides of the same coin.”

 In the democratic approach, you know that you can’t make a child go to sleep,” Schafer says.
 “Depending on the age of your child, you could have a meeting about creating a bedtime routine and doing research to see what’s a reasonable amount of time your child’s body needs, so it’s not about ‘my way, my say.’
 For younger children, you might say that if they have trouble staying in their room, you can put up a baby gate to help them do that.
 You can tell your child, ‘I’m not available to socialize after bedtime, and if you come out, there will be no social engagement with us.’
-If they don’t get that interaction, boredom will put them to sleep.”
+If they don’t get that interaction, boredom will put them to sleep.

 Authoritarian vs. Authoritative Which Approach To Adopt:

 Authoritative parenting results in better outcomes in children overall.
-The only exception is that some inconsistencies in school performance are found in other ethnic groups, such as African Americans and Asian Americans.
+The only exception is that some inconsistencies in school performance are found in other ethnic groups.
+Such as African Americans and Asian Americans.
 Having high standards and enforcing limits consistently may be the reasons why kids with authoritative parenting achieve higher academic results.
 Another factor is high parental involvement.
 Authoritative parents tend to monitor children’s homework and volunteer in their schools.
 Research has found that involvement by parents is directly linked to better school performance.

 “Authoritative parenting is the optimal goal because it requires balancing warmth, love, and nurturing with boundaries, setting limits, following through, and taking action to make sure their kids complete their responsibilities,” Dr. Walfish says.
 “This promotes raising confident, happy, flexible, and resilient children.”
 In authoritative parenting, there is mutual respect between parent and child, but parents still lead the family and make decisions.

-But authoritarian parents also has high standards and enforce limits.
+But authoritarian parents also have high standards and enforce limits.
 Some are also very involved in the child’s schooling (e.g. Tiger mom parenting).
 This could potentially explain why in some cultures, such as the Chinese, authoritarian parenting is associated with better grades.
 However, authoritarian parents hold tight psychological control and favor punitive punishment for discipline.
 Despite the academic success, kids with authoritarian parents are more depressed and have more mental issues.

 Why you should respect your child?
 Get answers by clicking on this video!